Kayla DeHolton

 Data science, data analysis, and simulation

-As a woman in STEM, Kayla understands the importance of diverse representation in STEM and has made outreach and DEI (diversity, equity, and inclusion) a cornerstone of her career in physics.
+As a woman in STEM, Kayla understands the importance of diverse representation in STEM.
+Outreach and DEI (diversity, equity, and inclusion) have been a key aspect of her career in physics.

 Her interest in physics was fostered by participation in a DEI pipeline program at Fermilab (Target Program) more than a decade ago, and this has now come full circle as she is an instructor for a STEM bridge program at Penn State (Millenium Scholars).
 Additionally, Kayla has volunteered at more than a dozen outreach events with a particular emphasis on events for women and girls in STEM and events in rural communities.

-She has served on numerous committees across IceCube, Penn State, and UW-Madison for diversity, outreach, community building, and more, aimed at creating an inclusive environment for all in physics.
+She has served on numerous committees across IceCube, Penn State, and UW-Madison for diversity, outreach, community building, and more, aimed at creating a welcoming environment for all in physics.